 - Ask the person or agency you are considering to provide examples of their work (sample client reports, newspaper articles, success stories, etc.).

 - Agree on pricing upfront before hiring a private investigator.
-Discuss requirements for a retainer, hourly fees, flat fees, expense reimbursement, etc.
+Discuss requirements for a retainer, hourly fees, flat fees, expense reimbursement, etc. If you know anyone who has hired a detective in the past, ask them what a fair price would be.

 - Discuss and agree upon the services you wish the private eye to provide, and agree upon the results you expect.
 If both parties have a clear understanding of the expectations, it is easier to gauge performance and increases the likelihood that both parties will be satisfied with the results.
 In addition, having a signed contract is always a good idea.